Hassan-Ibrahim-1/terrain/README.md

 ![alt text](https://github.com/Hassan-Ibrahim-1/terrain/blob/master/demo-image/demo.png)

 ## About
-Terrain generation with some water.
+Terrain generation using fractal brownian motion with some water.

 ## Build instructions
 cd into dependencies/assimp and build that first following the build instructions provided.